AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 * After saving the file, rediretion to the editor doesn't work.
   The files are saved to the disk, but you have to reclick on a couple links to resume editing.
+* Not all PHP will be converted to an easier format.
+Just ignore the parts that you don't understand.
+* Installing the plugin to a subdirectory wp-content/plugins doesn't seem to work.